eWaterCycle/ewatercycle.github.io/Landscape.md

 ## Friendly Neighbourhood Hydrological Models

-*Hydrological models that we would like to include in eWatercycle II (but see cartoon for unwanted outcome, **credit:** [xkcd](https://xkcd.com/927/)).*
+*Hydrological models that we would like to include in eWaterCycle (but see cartoon for unwanted outcome, **credit:** [xkcd](https://xkcd.com/927/)).*

 ![center-aligned-image](/assets/standards.png){: .align-center}